TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 After we realized all the big problems our first prototype had, we decided to start again and build another prototype.

-In the two picture below, you can see how we applied our inical ideas we thought in the sketch: putting 2 ultrasonic sensors in the front of the robot and in between the pixycam
+In the two pictures below, you can see how we applied our inical ideas we thought in the sketch: putting 2 ultrasonic sensors in the front of the robot and in between the pixycam.
+But if you see closely, you will see that it had no servomotor nor direction mechanism.
+So when the robot had to turn, one motor would be turn off and the other one will still be on, making it turn and they it would straight in a line and both motors will be turned on (if you want to know more about how this works check the `code` folder)

 <img src="Second prototype (frontal view).jpeg" width="400"> <img src="Second prototype (another front view).jpeg" width="400">

+However, there was another problem, in the two images below you can see that for this prototype we had two dc motors, each one working for each wheel, but this violated the rules of the WRO 2024 competition so we had to changed it eventually.

 <img src="Second prototype (back view).jpeg" width="400" height="600"> <img src="Second prototype (cenital view).jpeg" width="400">